 The Take Away

 Continuous breastfeeding or breast milk removal is the key to high levels of milk production.
-If a mother is doubting her milk production capabilities, milk production is easily assessed by an LC at a home visit or office visit.
-LCs employ techniques like weighed feeds and latch assessments to determine how well the baby is “transferring” or getting enough milk.
-When in doubt, it is always better to nurse more and pump more.
+If a mother is doubting her milk production capabilities, milk production is easily assessed by an IBCLC at a home visit or even via telehealth.
+IBCLCs employ techniques like weighed feeds and latch assessments to determine how well the baby is “transferring” or getting enough milk.
+When in doubt, it is always better to nurse more and pump more, and add hand expression.
 Supply and demand is the ruling principle of lactation.
 Feelings of fullness do not happen for all women who make a full milk supply.
 Feelings of fullness may come and go but do not indicate milk production levels or how well the baby is eating.